• Skip to primary navigation

 Königsberger Klopse Recipe

-1. Soak the bread rolls in some water.
+1. Soak the bread rolls in some warm water for approximately 15 minutes.
 Once soft, squeeze out all the liquid with the help of a colander or cheesecloth.
-This is important as you do not want your meatballs to become too soggy.
+This is important as you do not want your meatballs to become too soggy and fall apart.

 2. Chop the onion finely.
-Heat the butter in a frying pan and fry the onions until translucent.
+Heat the butter in a frying pan and fry until translucent.

 Step by Step Konigsberger Klopse.
 1. Soak Breakroll.
 2. Fry onions until translucent.
 3.Mix in all other ingredients.
 3.1 Form the meatballs

-2. To make the sauce, melt the butter in the saucepan.
-Add flour and mix until it forms a smooth paste.
-Slowly pour in the broth.
-The sauce should no longer boil.
+3. Reduce the heat of the stove, the sauce should no longer boil.
 Now add the drained capers and cream.
-Add lemon juice and season with some sugar and salt and pepper to taste.
+Add lemon juice and season with some sugar, salt, and pepper to taste.
 Mix in the egg yolk to thicken the sauce.

 Konigsberger Klopse recipe steps: 4. prepare the broth for the Klopse, 2 Klopse swimming in the broth, 5.
 Mixing flour and butter in a saucepan.
 5.1 Adding the cream